Test conjectures on -partitions over submodular functions

 3 Test if there exists a noncrossing for a configuration

-For a partition , is just .
+For a partition , write .

-Consider the following linear program.
+Consider the following linear program:

 4 Redundant constraints